microsoft/coyote/README.md

 with Coyote you are encouraged to embrace concurrency in your tests to find bugs.

-Coyote is used by many teams in [Azure](https://azure.microsoft.com/) to test their distributed systems and services, and has has found hundreds of concurrency-related bugs before deploying code in production and affecting users.
+Coyote is used by many teams in [Azure](https://azure.microsoft.com/) to test their distributed systems and services, and has found hundreds of concurrency-related bugs before deploying code in production and affecting users.
 In the words of an Azure service architect:
 > Coyote found several issues early in the dev process, this sort of issues that would usually bleed
 > through into production and become very expensive to fix later.